meandmark/PygletExamples/README.markdown

 1. PygletOpenGLIntro creates an OpenGL context and draws a rectangle.
 2. PygletTextureLoadImmediate loads an image as a texture and draws the texture on the screen.
 3. PygletLoopAudio builds upon the texture loading example by looping background music.
+4. PygletTextureLoadVertexArrays draws a texture on the screen using vertex arrays.
+5. PygletTextureLoadVBO draws a texture using vertex buffer objects (VBOs).

 Each example in this repository is a single file.
 Placing these examples in one repository made more sense than creating a repository for each example.